stakizawa/kmrnext/README.md

 This software has two backends to manage data and tasks.

-* single
+* serial
 * kmr

-"single" backend uses only one node and "kmr" backend uses multiple nodes to run in parallel.
+"serial" backend uses only one node and "kmr" backend uses multiple nodes to run in parallel.

 INSTALL
 -------

-Building this software with the "single" backend requires a C++ compiler that supports C++98 standard.
+Building this software with the "serial" backend requires a C++ compiler that supports C++98 standard.
 Doing with the "kmr" backend requires an MPI library that supports MPI 2.2. and KMR (http://mt.aics.riken.jp/kmr), in addition.

 This software can be build by a usual building flow, `configure`, `make` and `make install`.
 To switch the backend, specify options to the configure script.
-The default backend is "single".
+The default backend is "serial".

-* configure with the "single" backend
+* configure with the "serial" backend

         $ ./configure --prefix=PATH_TO_INSTALL_DIR
         $ make